 If you have any questions about whether a bench trial may be better for your case, talk to your Colorado criminal defense attorney.

 Jury selection begins with a pool of people who show up for jury duty.
 If a case is going to trial, the judge may call in a group of jurors to answer a questionnaire giving information about the individual jurors.
 This includes the juror's educational level, occupation, prior jury service, prior court experience, and other relevant information.

 The prosecutor and defense attorney have a chance to question the individual jurors during a process called “voir dire.”
 During voir dire, the lawyers are trying to determine if the jurors can be impartial, or if they may be prejudicial or beneficial to their case.
 This includes finding out if the juror knows anyone involved in the case or will be unable to be impartial in evaluating the case.
 The lawyers can challenge a juror for cause to be dismissed from the jury.5

 The court shall sustain a challenge for cause based on a number of factors, including:

-- Juror is unqualified to serve
+- The juror is unqualified to serve

 The attorneys also have a limited number of challenges that do not have to be for cause.
 These are called “peremptory challenges.”
 In a death penalty case, the prosecutor and defense attorney each have 10 peremptory challenges.
 In all other criminal cases where the defendant may face imprisonment, the attorneys have 5 peremptory challenges.
 In all other criminal cases, each side has 3 peremptory challenges.6